USTC FLICAR: A Sensors Fusion Dataset of LiDAR-Inertial-Camera for Heavy-duty Autonomous Aerial Work Robots: Sensor Synchronization and Calibration

 \section{Sensor Synchronization and Calibration}

-Accurate time synchronization and spatial calibration of multiple sensors are necessary for sensor spatio-temporal fusion.
-In the system, sensors are securely mounted using aluminium profile brackets, 3D prints, and carbon fibre sheets.
+Accurate time synchronization and spatial calibration of multiple sensors are necessary for sensor spatiotemporal fusion.
+In the system, sensors are securely mounted using aluminum profile brackets, 3D prints, and carbon fiber sheets.
 Time synchronization of multiple sensors and data acquisition computers is achieved using an FPGA-based hard trigger circuit and NTP synchronization network.
 Calibration data and methods can be obtained from this web page: \url{https://ustc-flicar.github.io/calibration/}.